A diverse and inclusive workforce is part of UNICEF’s DNA

 Are you a person with a disability(ies)?
 When you apply for a job at UNICEF, you can choose to disclose a disability, and if needed request reasonable accommodation for your interview or test.
 Your human resources focal point will receive your request and help you.

-In the message below, Hannan Sulieman, our Deputy Executive Director for Management, presents our approach towards reasonable accommodation and the rights of employees with disabilities at UNICEF
+In this message, Hannan Sulieman, our Deputy Executive Director for Management, presents our approach towards reasonable accommodation and the rights of employees with disabilities at UNICEF.

 UNICEF is committed to a gender-equal workplace

 In 2018 UNICEF received EDGE Certification, becoming the first United Nations agency to earn the leading global assessment methodology and business certification standard for gender equality.